This page may contain links to forms that require a PDF reader. Download Adobe Reader

 Score reports will be viewable online by following these steps:

 - Under Faculty and Staff, select Class Services

 - Select the semester under Prerequisite Roster, and click "Go"

 - Select desired options on the ZEUS menu then select the "Request ZEUS Test Report" button.

 Students with incorrect identifying information on their answer forms (Course sort, Student Number) will not be able to view test results through their SF State Gateway.
-Also, please note, faculty wishing to limit disclosure and sharing of data relating to test questions and their correct answers should probably use option #1.

 Students seeking test results should: